W04 Assignment: Picture Album Enhancement

 Array of Temple Objects

-- Add an additional three (3) or more temple objects to your array making sure to match the given properties with matching and relevant key-value pairs.
+- Add at least three more temple objects to your array, matching the same properties with relevant key-value pairs.

 - Loop through the array and create "temple cards" for each temple by displaying: